 Creature Handling.
 Creature Handling is a social skill where you spend a lot of your time talking to creatures.
 It allows you to make a creature perform a trick (even those it hasn’t been trained for), influence how creatures feel about you, train creatures to perform tasks, and even keep rabid beasts at bay without drawing blood.

-You can attempt to tame a creature through using a Creature Handling Check to make them a Minion.
-Your ARC will inform you of the TN for the Creature Handling Check.
-When you pass, you reduce the TN of the Creature Handling Check by one category (Hard becomes Medium, Medium becomes Easy, etc) and attempt it again.
+You can attempt to tame a creature through using an Insight (Creature Handling) Check to make them a Minion.
+Your ARC will inform you of the TN for the Insight (Creature Handling) Check.
+When you pass, you reduce the TN of the Insight (Creature Handling) Check by one category (Hard becomes Medium, Medium becomes Easy, etc) and attempt it again.
 Keep doing this until you cannot lower the TN any further.
 If you succeed each time, you successfully gain the creature as a Minion.
 If you fail at any point, the attempt fails and you do not gain the creature as a Minion.
 If you would attempt it again, you would have to start from the initial TN all over again.

 Survival.
 Survival represents your character’s experience or training in “living off the land.”
 You know where to find food and shelter, and how to endure harsh environmental conditions.
 The more capable your character is, the fewer resources you need to prevail.
 Master survivalists can walk into a forest, desert, or mountainous region with little more than a knife and the clothes on their back and survive for weeks if necessary.

 Awareness.
 Awareness is the keen sense and intuition you gain from your mental training and perception.
-You can use Awareness to tell when a target is lying (Bluff) or attempt to see past verbal threats and body language (Intimidate).
-Additionally, you add your Insight Modifier to Strike Rolls when making any type of attack, such as Physical, Energy, Ballistic or Magical.
+You add your Insight Modifier to Strike Rolls when making any type of attack, such as Physical, Energy, Ballistic or Magical.
 (See – Attacking & Conditions)

 Other Insight Checks.
 The following is a small list of other tasks that an ARC might require an Insight Check for:

 Spirit – (SP).
 Spirit measures your magical influence – your connection to the arcane and your control over it.
-Also known as a sixth sense or second sight, Spirit controls a character’s Clairvoyance, Concealment, and Use Magic Skills.
+As such, Spirit controls a character’s Use Magic Skill.

 Magical Power.
 Magical Power is equal to your Spirit Modifier and is the measurement of a character’s control over the arcane.
 Add your Magical Power to Wound Rolls when making any Magical Attack.